acholt/kvm-cookbook/README.md

 ### Default recipe

 Detect the server role from OHAI : host or guest.
 And install minimum packages.
-For security, the default recipe doesn't install a kvm server, you need to install it with kvm::host

 ### host recipe